What's New for OpenAPI with .NET 9

 You may wonder why when there's two existing and popular solutions for generating OpenAPI documents in ASP.NET Core that there's a need for a third new option to enter the fray.
 While both NSwag and Swashbuckle have served the community well for many years, recently both libraries have seen a decline in maintenance and updates.
 This has led to a lag in the ability for new features of the framework to be leveraged and/or supported in these libraries with each new release.

-While Swashbuckle has had a bit of a resurgence in 2024 with the announcement of new maintainers for the project (I'm one of them 👋) and now has first-class support for .NET 8, it is still an open source project that is provided for free and maintained by volunteers in their spare time.
+While Swashbuckle has had a bit of a resurgence in 2024 with the announcement of new maintainers for the project, of which I'm one 👋, and now has first-class support for .NET 8, it is still an open source project that is provided for free and maintained by volunteers in their spare time.
 With these constraints, it's difficult to keep up with the pace of change in the .NET ecosystem with a new major release every year.
 By contrast, the ASP.NET team at Microsoft are paid to work on the framework full-time, so can dedicate time to ensure that the libraries they provide are kept up-to-date with the latest features and best practices as the product evolves over time.

 Another motivating factor for the new library is that native AoT compilation is becoming an increasingly popular way to deploy .NET applications, especially in the cloud, where reducing cold start times is important for high-scale applications with variable load patterns.
 Both NSwag and Swashbuckle rely heavily on reflection to generate their OpenAPI documents, but reflection has many constraints when used in an application compiled to run as native code.
 This makes many existing code patterns in these libraries not work due to the metadata needed being trimmed away, as it appears to be unused.